AustinFoss/lemp-wp/README.md

 You will now be able to navigate to the Wordpress landing page using the IP address of your VPS over HTTPS in a browser.
 <br>`https://xxx.xxx.xxx.xxx`

 There will again be an error due to the self signed nature of our SSL certifcate.
-Simply click "Advanced" and "Proceed".
+Simply click "Advanced" and proceed to Wordpress installation page.
+Select your language, name your blog, and create the admin user.